Willem Jacob Luyten: Life

 Upon his return to the United States in 1931, he taught at the University of Minnesota from 1931–1967, then served as astronomer emeritus from 1967 until his death.

 Luyten studied the proper motions of stars and discovered many white dwarfs.
-He also discovered some of the Sun's nearest neighbors, including Luyten's Star as well as the high–proper motion star system Luyten 726-8, which was soon found to contain the remarkable flare star UV Ceti.
+He appears to have been the first to use the term white dwarf when he examined this class of stars in 1922.
+He also discovered some of the Sun's nearest neighbors, including Luyten's Star as well as the high–proper motion binary star system Luyten 726-8, which was soon found to contain the remarkable flare star UV Ceti.

-He also catalogued 17,000 high-proper motion stars in the Luyten Two-Tenths Arcsecond Catalog.
-An exoplanet was discovered orbiting one of them, LTT 1445A.
+He catalogued 17,000 high-proper motion stars in the Luyten Two-Tenths Arcsecond Catalog.
+Well after his death, an exoplanet was discovered orbiting one of them, LTT 1445A.